How Easy Are Restroom Trailers to Maintain?

 This will keep any water that is left over in the Waste Holding Tank or enters the Waste Holding Tank through the vent stack in the rear of the tank and away from the waste dump valve where it could freeze and rupture if temperatures were to drop below freezing causing costly repairs.

-Although we do not endorse any specific brand of cleaning products, we recommend using products specifically formulated for Gel Coated Fiberglass normally found in the RV/Marine section of most auto parts stores, Camping World, West Marine, Amazon, Etc.
+Maintaining the exterior of your Lang Specialty Trailer is incredibly similar to caring for other outdoor recreation equipment like boats and RVs.
+Although we do not endorse any specific brand of cleaning products, we recommend using products specifically formulated for Gel Coated Fiberglass normally found in the RV/Marine section of most auto parts stores, Camping World, West Marine, Amazon, Etc. These products are designed to clean the fiberglass exterior and leave behind a high-gloss finish that keeps your trailer looking brand new for years to come.

-The use of abrasives or industrial cleaners such as Xylene type products can damage and or remove the gel coat layer and therefore should never be used on any fiberglass surface
+The use of power washers, abrasives, or industrial cleaners possibly containing Xylene can damage and/or remove the gel coat layer and should never be used on any fiberglass surface.

 Contact